microsoft/vscode-app-mod-pack/README.md

 # Feedback

-Post your feedback [here](https://aka.ms/AM4JFeedback) for any issues or suggestions you may have.
-Thank you for letting us know what's on your mind!
+We value your feedback — share [your thoughts here](https://aka.ms/AM4JFeedback) to help us continue improving the product.